it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Architecture_Review_Methodology.md

 #### Provider Submission

 The Technology Provider will supply architecture diagrams, architecture descriptions, software source code, and access to a functioning version of the solution.
-The architecture review will use the source code and functioning solution to validate or complete missing pieces from the architecture diagrams and descriptions.
+The architecture review will use the source code and functioning solution to validate or fill-in missing pieces from the architecture diagrams and descriptions.
 For more information about what is expected for the architecture diagrams and description, see the [Provider Submission](Provider_Submission.md) activity.
 ### Outputs

 #### Product Security Architecture Maturity Scores